 hours per semester), not to exceed a total of six hours, will be determined for each

 student on the basis of the student's particular needs and opportunities.

-Each intern will be required, in consultation with the intern professor, to develop a research design for the project to be undertaken during the internship.
+Each intern will be required, in consultation with Dr. Hollingsworth, to develop a research design for the project to be undertaken during the internship.
 Each intern will also be required to write a paper showing how that research design has been carried out.
 Particular emphasis will be placed in the paper upon the relationship between the internship experience and academic course work.
 Close and continuing supervision of each intern's progress will be provided by the intern professor.

 For more information on MPA Internships, contact both Dr. Mike Hollingsworth, our Department's Internship Coordinator, and Dr. Thomas Shaw, Director of the MPA Program